ilkkamtk/WSK/Week5/01-react-start.md

     export default Home;
     ```

 1. We can split the JSX code to separate logical components.
-Let's creta a new reusable for displaying all of the media rows for each item in the array.
+Let's creta a new reusable for displaying all the media rows for each item in the array.
 Create a new file `src/components/MediaRow.jsx` and add the following code:

     ```js
     // src/components/MediaRow.jsx